 - Feedback from previous area wide consultation shows public support for walking and cycling improvements in the area.

-A 3m wide off-road shared path and cycleway on Seabrook Avenue (berm side) between Willerton Avenue and Margan Avenue.
+A 3 metre wide off-road shared path and cycleway on Seabrook Avenue (berm side) between Willerton Avenue and Margan Avenue.

-The shared path will start at Willerton Avenue alongside Lawson Park and end at 58 Seabrook Avenue (end of Lawson Park).
+The shared path starts at Willerton Avenue alongside Lawson Park and ends at 58 Seabrook Avenue (end of Lawson Park).
 At this point, cyclists will transition to a newly constructed two-way cycleway that will continue along Seabrook Avenue, close to the kerbside, to Margan Avenue.

 Pedestrians can continue walking on existing footpath.
-The cycleway will be designed to continue behind bus stops along Seabrook Avenue.
+The cycleway is designed to continue behind bus stops along Seabrook Avenue.

 Seabrook Avenue cycleway will connect to the existing shared path along Margan Avenue and Rankin Avenue.